 Pfft… What’s So Special about Loops?

-Every songwriter has (or, can easily get) drum loops.
+Every songwriter has or, can easily download drum loops.
 There’s no shortage of free drum loops out there if your music is of the electronic sort: Drum & Bass, Dubstep, Hip Hop, Rap, Dance, Chill, and so on.
 Of course, you generally get what you pay for.
 And, that is where many commercial sample libraries come in – same electronic-based styles, but one would hope of a higher quality than the beats churned up in countless software drum machines and virtual instruments in home studios across the globe.
-Whether you’re on a desktop or, more recently, a smart phone, beat-making apps are everywhere and often (where do you think all those free drum loops come from?).
+Whether you’re on a desktop or, more recently, a smart phone, beat-making apps are everywhere.
+Where do you think all those free drum loops come from anyway?

 Let’s face it, drum loops are a quick and easy way to get a beat going when you don’t have a drummer at your disposal 24/7.
 But, this you already know.

-So, let’s dig deeper and look at three reasons way why should use these kind of drum loops in your songwriting and music.
+So, let’s dig deeper and look at three reasons why should use drum loops in your songwriting and music.

 Of course, a drum loop is not a song.
 It’s up to you to take the inspiration it gives you to a new place.
 We hear it all the time with our different loop libraries – artists who use the same exact drum loops and produce the most wonderfully diverse and disparate compositions.
 THAT is what it’s all about – creating something new from the inspiration the right groove can provide.

 Motivation – Sometimes Our Best Ideas Come From Others